leekevinyg/js-algorithms-sandbox/src/courseSchedule/README.md

 **Important questions**

-1) Are there courses without prequisites?
-If yes, then we are working with a disconnected graph.
-If no, then the graph is a single connected component.

-2) Are their duplicate edges?
+1) Are their duplicate edges?

-3) How would this problem change if we were working with an undirected graph?
+2) How would this problem change if we were working with an undirected graph?